fstjohn-aops/ec2-instance-controls/README.md

    - like what happens if it's in "stopping"
 - make it so it dynamically loads the data (just use a database?)
 - make sure the server is running a "production WSGI server" instead
+- add logic to regularly check if all of the ec2 instances still exist and update the config